Hedeby: Rise

 A Swedish dynasty founded by Olof the Brash is said to have ruled Hedeby during the last decades of the 9th century and the first part of the 10th century.
 This was told to Adam of Bremen by the Danish king Sweyn Estridsson, and it is supported by three runestones found in Denmark.
 Two of them were raised by the mother of Olof's grandson Sigtrygg Gnupasson.
 The third runestone, discovered in 1796, is from Hedeby, the Stone of Eric (Erikstenen).
 It is inscribed with Norwegian-Swedish runes.
 It is, however, possible that Danes also occasionally wrote with this version of the younger futhark.

 Lifestyle

 Life was short and crowded in Hedeby.
 The small houses were clustered tightly together in a grid, with the east–west streets leading down to jetties in the harbour.

-People rarely lived beyond 30 or 40, and archaeological research shows that their later years were often painful due to crippling diseases such as tuberculosis.
+While Hedeby primarily served as a trade emporium, archaeological evidence demonstrates that it had produced many goods locally.
+Discovery and analysis of excavated artifacts reveal that tools such as spindle whorls, spindle rods, loom weights, and bone needles were standardized products.
+The distribution of these various tools demonstrates that there was a wide range of textiles produced at Hedeby, ranging from coarse fabric for sailcloth and outer-garments, to fine worsted wool fabric for higher quality clothes.
+More than 340,000 pieces related to comb making, tools for working leather, remains of ironworking and goldsmithing, and mercury from fire gilding were also found.
+There was also evidence found for the presence of a glass furnace active in the site from the period of 850 to 900.
+A total of 7,700 decorative beads have been unearthed in Hedeby, although it is likely that a small percentage of those were produced in situ.
+The presence of these artifacts at the site indicate that Hedeby had a robust local economy that produced a wide variety of goods, likely for domestic use and for trade at the sites markets.

+Analysis of some of Hedeby’s burial sites provide evidence for the existence of an aristocracy.
+Graves that are lavishly furnished with jewelry, commodities, weapons and armor set apart from more humble inhumation sites indicate an established degree of stratification among Hedeby’s society.

+The trade and production of beads was tied to a robust fashion within Hedeby.
+Beads made of varying materials such as carnelian, rock crystal, amber, jet, silver, brass, bronze, and mosaic glass have been found in the harbor excavation sites, burials, and throughout the settlement.
+Dating of these finds reveals that there was a change in style roughly every 10–35 years within the settlement.

 Al-Tartushi, a late 10th-century traveller from al-Andalus, provides one of the most colourful and often quoted descriptions of life in Hedeby.
 Al-Tartushi was from Cordoba in Spain, which had a significantly more wealthy and comfortable lifestyle than Hedeby.
 While Hedeby may have been significant by Scandinavian standards, Al-Tartushi was unimpressed: